-This document serves as a training guide and support manual for veterinarians of Schedule II through Schedule IV controlled substances in South Carolina who use Bamboo Health's PMP Clearinghouse repository to report their dispensations.
+This document serves as a training guide and support manual for dispensers of Schedule II through Schedule IV controlled substances in South Carolina who use Bamboo Health's PMP Clearinghouse repository to report their dispensations.
 It includes such topics as:

-- Reporting requirements through Clearinghouse for dispensers in the State of South Carolina
+- Reporting requirements for dispensers in the State of South Carolina

-- Patient monitoring requirements through PMP AWARXE for Veterinarians in the State of South Carolina

 - Data file submission guidelines and methods

 - Creating a PMP Clearinghouse account

 - Creating a data file

 - Uploading or reporting data

 - Understanding and correcting errors

-This guide is intended for use by all veterinarians in the State of South Carolina required to report the dispensing of covered substances.
+This guide is intended for use by all dispensers in the State of South Carolina required to report the dispensing of controlled substances.

-2 Data Collection, Tracking, & Monitoring
+2 Data Collection and Tracking